 Rebooting the wireless modem or router can also help clear out any transpiring issues affecting wireless internet apps and services.

-If Messenger was working perfectly fine and suddenly you cannot login to your account even without altering anything on your iOS device settings, then it’s probably just a random system glitch.
+If Messenger was working perfectly fine and suddenly you get the Messenger login error even without altering anything on your iOS device settings, then it’s probably just a random system glitch.
 To clear this out, performing a soft reset or restarting the iPhone can help.

 This does not affect any user data saved in the iPhone memory so there’s no need to back up files beforehand.
 Just follow these steps if you haven’t already: